EdyJ/blender-to-unity3d-importer/README.md

 Alt-P clears the parent's inverse transform in a children when the parenthood was established with Ctrl-P.

+Please contact me if you have experience developing Blender Add-ons.
+I'd like add a function (maybe triggered by Shift-Alt-P?) for parenting objects like Unity does, without inverse transform.

 #### Rotations and transforms

 Unity applies Euler rotations in this order: ZXY